brikis98/yevgeniy-brikman-homepage/_posts/2010-02-21-title-goes-here.md

 continue) culminate to a screaming finally; ah, the nighttime sounds of Court Hall.
 Err, right, back to the topic on hand.
-Actually, perhaps that's the problem&mdash;every little thing, whether it be study lounge kick boxing, a thought provoking game of "penis," or simply ignoring the collapsed Latin student on your floor to see which one of you will crack first and start laughing&mdash;just about everything seems more interesting than homework.
+Actually, perhaps that's the problem&mdash;every little thing, whether it be study lounge kick boxing, a thought-provoking game of "penis," or simply ignoring the collapsed Latin student on your floor to see which one of you will crack first and start laughing&mdash;just about everything seems more interesting than homework.

 Maybe it's that my door is open… always open; at least the "Cornell Policy Book" is being put to good use as my doorstop.
-Or maybe it's that I can't stop making three dimensional structures out of the collection of pennies on my desk; I am an engineer after all.
+Or maybe it's that I can't stop making three-dimensional structures out of the collection of pennies on my desk; I am an engineer after all.
 Anita adds "maybe it's just me, standing here and talking, watching you type this essay."
 Yeah, that's got to be it.
 It's all Anita's fault.
 Everything.